You Won’t Believe What Ohio Is Famous For – #7 Will Blow Your Mind!

 Visitors to the castle have heard a baby crying and have seen a man looking out of its windows.

-Another excellent haunted destination to visit in Ohio is the Majestic Theatre, which is considered to be one of the most active haunted buildings in the state.
+Another excellent haunted destination to visit in the Buckeye State is the Majestic Theatre, which is considered to be one of the most active haunted buildings in the state.

 The theatre was built in 1852 and was temporarily used as a morgue to store the bodies of those who succumbed to the 1918 flu epidemic.